joneskleber/ignite-timer/README.md

 ## License

-This project is under the [Rocketseat](https://www.rocketseat.com.br/).
+This project is under license from  [Rocketseat](https://www.rocketseat.com.br/).